yii-tools/forms/docs/component/checkboxlist.md

 </div>
 ```

-## Example with Field without label
+## Field without any label

+The following code shows how to create a checkbox list with three items and field without any label.

 ```php
 <?php